chrisbateman/Motionizer/README.md

 ## Usage

 Include the script on your page and simply call the Motionizer function, passing in the element to apply the effect to.
-An option second parameter (a boolean) controls whether the element should rotate around the z-axis.
+An optional second parameter (a boolean) controls whether the element should rotate around the z-axis.

 	Motionizer("elementId");
 	// or